MurrayIII/UnicodeMathML/README.md

 ## Methodology
 UnicodeMath conversion to MathML starts with parsing the input with a peg grammar, thereby producing an abstract syntax tree (AST).
-This AST is then recursively preprocessed (via preProcess()) to make a new AST with some intent attributes as well as fix ups not easily accomplished in the grammar parsing.
+This AST is then recursively preprocessed (via preprocess()) to make a new AST with some intent attributes as well as fix ups not easily accomplished in the grammar parsing.
 Originally the idea was to create an AST useful for creating not only MathML, but also other formats such as LaTeX.
 But it turned out that creating LaTeX, speech, and Nemeth braille was more easily accomplished from a MathML DOM.
 The AST is then recursively converted into a MathML AST (via mtransform()) with additional intent attributes.